 In Sura 3:36-37, we are told that Zechariah was Mary’s guardian in the Temple and whenever he “went into the sanctuary where she was, he found that she had food.”

 When asked she said “It is from Allah.”
 This is a fabricated story (apparently, Muhammad weaved in Elijah’s story of miraculous food supply).

 Mary and Zacharias didn’t live in the same town, so he couldn’t have been her guardian (Lk.
 1:26).
 Also, if Zacharias was a prophet of Allah, he certainly would have known where Maryam’s food was coming from.
 Sura 19:27, however, gives a nuanced version of this story:

 “[Allah says to Mary:] So eat and drink and be glad, and if you see any human being, say: ‘Verily I have vowed a fast unto the Most Beneficient (Allah) so I shall not speak to any human being this day.”

 Allah asks Mary to lie to people that she was fasting when she was actually feasting!
 Quite telling.
 There’s also a discrepancy in the number of angels that visited Mary:

 “O Mary!
 Thou hast come with an amazing thing.
 O sister of Aaron!
-Thy father was not a wicked man or was thy mother a harlot” (19:27-28).
+Thy father was not a wicked man or was thy mother a harlot” (Sura 19:27-28).

 Muhammad confused Miriam the sister of Aaron with Maryam the mother of Jesus (the name is the same in Arabic) not realizing they were different women who lived 1,500 years apart.

 If this book can be so flat-out wrong about Bible characters, then its claims about Jesus cannot be reliable either.
 This is why Muslim leaders try to scare their followers away from reading the Bible by themselves.
-But a truth-seeking Muslim must decide to reject lies and cleave to truth.
+But a truth-seeking Muslim must reject lies and cleave to truth.
 The Bible is the truth.